 Content that wins combines both SEO and branding best practices.

-For best results, write content for both the search engine and your audience.
+For best results, start SEO writing for both the search engine and your audience.
 If you only write for your audience, you may never see a corresponding improvement in your rankings.
 Abstract content that lacks optimization will only go so far.

 Rank for Keywords in Various Parts of the Sales Cycle